jcaraban/map/README.md

 # Compiler + Parallel + Map Algebra
 Map Algebra is a mathematical formalism for the processing and analysis of raster geographical data ("Geographic Information Systems and Cartographic Modelling," Tomlin 1990).
-Relevant operations cover from convolutions, reductions and element-wise functions to complex iterative algorithms like hydrological and least cost analysis.
 Map Algebra becomes a powerful spatial modeling framework when embedded into a scripting language and augmented with branching, looping and callable functions.

+Operations in Map Algebra take and return full rasters.
+They belong to one of several classes:
+* **Local**: access single raster cells (*element-wise/ map* pattern)
+* **Focal**: access bounded neighborhoods (*stencil/ convolution* pattern)
+* **Zonal**: access any cell with associative order (*reduction* pattern)
+* **Global**: access any cell following some particular topological order ⋅⋅············e.g. viewshed, hydrological modeling, least cost analysis...

 For my PhD I design a Parallel Map Algebra implementation that runs efficiently on OpenCL devices.
 Users write sequential single-source Python scripts and the framework generates and executes parallel code automatically.
 Compiler techniques are at the core of system, from dependency analysis to loop fusion.
-They key challenge is minimizing data movements throughout the memory hierarchy, since they pose the major bottleneck to performance.
+They key challenge is minimizing memory movements, since they pose the major bottleneck to performance.

-Jesús Carabaño Bravo <jcaraban@abo.fi>

-## Sample Script
+## Sample script: *Hillshade*
-The Python script below depicts the classic hillshade algorithm according to Horn 1982.
-A extended explanion can be found in the wiki.
-The input raster dataset is Digital Elevation Model representing the elevation of the earth surface as a matrix of floating point values.
-The script computes the derivatives of the elevation (through convolutions) and matches them to the azimuth and altitude angles of the sun in order to draw a self-shadowing effect that creates a sense of topographic relief.
+The following Python script depicts a hillshade algorithm (Horn 1981).
+A extended explanion can be found in the [wiki](https://github.com/jcaraban/map/wiki/Hillshade).
+Hillshade computes the derivatives of a DEM and matches them to the azimuth and altitude angles of the sun in order to draw a self-shadowing effect that creates a sense of topographic relief.

 ```{.py}
 	from map import * ## Parallel Map Algebra